IntegralEquations/Inti.jl/docs/src/tutorials/getting_started.md

 ```

 where ``g`` is the given boundary datum, ``\nu`` is the outward unit normal to
 ``\Gamma``, and ``k`` is the constant wavenumber.
+The last condition is the

-!!! info "Sommerfeld radiation condition"
+*Sommerfeld radiation condition*, and is required to ensure the uniqueness of
-    The last condition is the *Sommerfeld radiation condition*, and is required
+the solution; physically, it means that the solution sought should radiate
-    to ensure the uniqueness of the solution; physically, it means that the
+energy towards infinity.

-    solution sought should radiate energy towards infinity.
+## PDE, geometry, and mesh

 The first step is to define the PDE under consideration: